Qatar: Human rights

-A 2011 report by the U.S. State Department concluded that some expatriate workers from nations throughout Asia and parts of Africa who voluntarily migrated to Qatar as low-skilled labourers or domestic servants subsequently faced conditions indicative of involuntary servitude.
-Some of the more common labour rights violations include beatings, withholding of payment, charging workers for benefits for which the employer is responsible, restrictions on freedom of movement (such as the confiscation of passports, travel documents, or exit permits), arbitrary detention, threats of legal action, and sexual assault.
-Many migrant workers arriving for work in Qatar have paid exorbitant fees to recruiters in their home countries.

-Under the provisions of Qatar's sponsorship law, sponsors had the unilateral power to cancel workers' residency permits, deny workers' ability to change employers, report a worker as "absconded" to police authorities, and deny permission to leave the country.
-As a result, sponsors may restrict workers' movements and workers may be afraid to report abuses or claim their rights.
-According to the ITUC, the visa sponsorship system allows the exaction of forced labour by making it difficult for a migrant worker to leave an abusive employer or travel overseas without permission.
-Qatar also did not maintain wage standards for its immigrant labourers.
+Qatar's human rights record has been regarded by academics and non-governmental organisations as being generally poor, with restrictions on civil liberties such as the freedoms of association, expression and the press, as well as its treatment of thousands of migrant workers amounting to forced labour for projects in the country.

 In May 2012, Qatari officials declared their intention to allow the establishment of an independent trade union.
 In 2014, Qatar commissioned international law firm DLA Piper to produce a report investigating the immigrant labour system.
 In May 2014, DLA Piper released more than 60 recommendations for reforming the kafala system including the abolition of exit visas and the introduction of a minimum wage, which Qatar has pledged to implement.
 Qatar also announced it would scrap its sponsor system for foreign labour, which requires that all foreign workers be sponsored by local employers.

+The UN Committee Against Torture found that the provisions for flogging and stoning within the Qatari criminal code constituted a breach of the obligations imposed by the UN Convention Against Torture.
+Homosexual acts are illegal and can be punished by death.
+However, there is no such evidence that the death penalty has been given for same-sex relations due to homosexual acts.

+Under the provisions of Qatar's sponsorship law, sponsors had the unilateral power to cancel workers' residency permits, deny workers' ability to change employers, report a worker as "absconded" to police authorities, and deny permission to leave the country.
+As a result, sponsors may restrict workers' movements, and workers may be afraid to report abuses or claim their rights.
+According to the ITUC, the visa sponsorship system allows the exaction of forced labour by making it difficult for a migrant worker to leave an abusive employer or travel overseas without permission.
+Qatar also did not maintain wage standards for its immigrant labourers.
 Additional changes to labour laws include a provision guaranteeing that all workers' salaries are paid directly into their bank accounts and new restrictions on working outdoors in the hottest hours during the summer.

-New draft legislation announced in early 2015 mandated that companies that fail to pay workers' wages on time could temporarily lose their ability to hire more employees.
-The reforms to the country's sponsorship system were signed into law by Qatar's Emir in October 2015, with the new law taking effect within one year.
+In 2016 laws were reformed to mandate that companies that fail to pay workers' wages on time could temporarily lose their ability to hire more employees.
 Human Rights Watch claimed that the changes might fail to address some labour rights issues.
-According to the International Labour Organization (ILO), a minimum wage entered into force for any worker of all nationalities and in all sectors in Qatar on 20 March 2021.
+A minimum wage was instituted in 2021.
 The country enfranchised women at the same time as men in connection with the 1999 elections for a Central Municipal Council.
 These elections—the first-ever in Qatar—were intentionally held on 8 March 1999, International Women's Day.

-Administrative divisions

-Since 2014, Qatar has been divided into eight municipalities (Arabic: baladiyah).